For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of icy air.

 An AC system operates by cycling refrigerant, transforming it from a gas into a liquid and then back again.
-By the end of this cycle, it’s in a cold gaseous state inside the evaporator, at which point external air is blown over it, cooled, and then sent to the icy cabin.
+By the end of this cycle, it’s in a cold gaseous state inside the evaporator, at which point external air is blown over it, cooled, and then sent to the cozy cabin.

-Ready to take a nearer look?
+Ready to take a closer look?

 Let’s get going!